-Cloudera recommends that you set vm. swappiness to a value between 1 and 10, preferably 1, for minimum swapping.
+Cloudera recommends that you set vm. swappiness to a value between 1 and 10, preferably 1, for minimum swapping on systems where the RHEL kernel is 2.6.32-642.el6 or higher.

 To view your current setting for vm.swappiness, run: